scaleway/scaleway-cli/docs/commands/cockpit.md

-### Get a list of tokens in a given Project specified by the Project ID
+### Get a list of tokens associated with the specified Project ID

-Get a list of tokens in a given Project specified by the Project ID.
+Get a list of tokens associated with the specified Project ID.

 **Usage:**